 Premier League Primary Stars uses the appeal of the Premier League and professional football clubs to inspire children to learn, be active and develop important life skills.

-Available to every primary school in England and Wales, it inspires girls and boys aged 5-11 in the classroom, the playground and on the sports field.
+Available entirely free to every primary school in England and Wales, it inspires girls and boys aged 5-11 in the classroom, the playground and on the sports field.

 Premier League values underpin everything on offer, encouraging children to:

-The easy to use resources, which link to the national curriculum, have been developed in partnership with primary school teachers and subject experts, such as the PSHE Association and National Literacy Trust.
+The easy-to-use resources, which link to the national curriculum, have all been developed in partnership with primary school teachers and subject experts, including the PSHE Association and National Literacy Trust.

 As well as the free online teaching resources, football clubs work with schools to help teachers develop skills and confidence in delivering PE lessons.

 Teachers – register now to access our free curriculum-linked resources and bring learning to life.

 Parents and carers – explore our fun activity ideas for families and a great game in our Home learning section!

 Sign up to be the first to hear about new opportunities for families.